-Sharea's work has recently found homes in literary journals around the country.
-Here's a list of a few of her most recent publications.
-To check out the list access her CV here.
+Sharea's work has recently found homes in literary journals and stages all over.
+Here's a list of a few of her most recent publications, performances, and panels .
+To check out the full list!
+Access her CV here.

 Perhaps the best blend of both worlds is the writing residency.
 Sharea has found herself in a few and wants to continue on this journey.
 She's quickly learning to love the international, but she won't turn down an opportunity to write in a new capacity where ever it is.
 Check out what she's done so far.